openjdk/guide/src/guide/jbs-jdk-bug-system.md

 To find out which component to use for different bugs, consult the [directory to area mapping](#directory-to-area-mapping).

-### Implementing a Large Change
+### Implementing a large change
 When managing the work for a large change, especially when the work involves multiple engineers, it is recommended that the work is distributed across one or more "implementation" issues which should be linked to the main [Enhancement]{.jbs-field} with a "blocks" link along with any relevant CSRs.
 The [Enhancement]{.jbs-field} should not be considered done until all the blocking elements are completed.
-The use of subTasks for [Enhancement]{.jbs}s is not recommended unless all the [Sub-task]{.jbs-field}s are relevant to the fix, if it were to be backported.
+The use of subTasks for [Enhancement]{.jbs}s is not recommended unless all the [Sub-task]{.jbs-field}s are relevant to the fix, if it were to be backported, for example [JDK-8231641](https://bugs.openjdk.org/browse/JDK-8231641) or [JDK-8171407](https://bugs.openjdk.org/browse/JDK-8171407),

 ### Implementing a JEP
 It recommended that for [JEP]{.jbs-field}s that the implementation is spread across one or more [Enhancement]{.jbs-field}s as above.